-Located in Beretta hall and Brogdon hall, about 200 students participate in Residential College yearly.
-Beretta and Brogdon are on the original part of campus, adjacent to Commons Dining hall and across the street from Flowers hall.
-This living-learning community is for any student, regardless of major.
-Perhaps the greatest benefit of Residential College is the student's ability to enroll in courses ("the basics") with others who are in Residential College.
+Located in Beretta hall and Brogdon hall, about 200 students participate in Residential College yearly and we have over 8,000 alumni.
+Beretta and Brogdon are on the original part of campus, adjacent to Commons Dining hall and across from Flowers hall.
+This living-learning community is for any major, so everyone is welcome!

 Residential College Benefit